FAForever/wiki-pages/Development/Mapping.md

 ## Using a different terrain shader
 FAF provides additional terrain shaders.
 These alter how the game renders the map and provide opportunity to improve the visual fidelity of the map.
 As this is pretty new, the tools for dealing with them are not really there yet, so the process is not as streamlined as the rest of mapmaking.

-To change the shader of the map you have to use a software to edit binary files like Hex-Editor MX.
-With this you open the scmap file in your map folder.
-Then you search for the string TTerrainXP.
-This is the name of the standard shader that the map uses.
-You can change this to make the map use one of the shaders that are explained below.
-Save the file afterwards.
-You may have to set up your map settings differently depending on what the shader expects as inputs.
-This is explained in detail in the following sections.

 ### Utility texture